edi-riga/tsch-sim/README.md

 ## Installation

-The simulator relies on Node.js, minimal version 8.
-It uses the Express web framework.
-The simulator backend has been tested in Ubuntu Linux 20.04, Microsoft Windows 10, and Apple macOS 10.13.
+The simulator requires that Node.js is installed in the system.
+The minimal version supported Node.js version is 8.

-To install dependencies (required for the web interface):
+The source code is self-contained, no NPM packages are required to run TSCH-Sim.

-    $ npm install express body-parser
+The simulator backend has been tested on Ubuntu Linux 20.04, Microsoft Windows 10, and Apple macOS 10.13.

 To use the optional web interface, a modern web browser is required.